Punjabi Kadhi Pakora

 EVENT: SHHH COOKING SECRETLY

 Punjabi Kadhi Pakora or Punjabi Pakora Kadhi is a popular North Indian dish with pakora or fritters in a creamy, flavourful and delicious yogurt curry.
 In fact, the flavours of the chickpea fritters, the spicy yogurt curry all come together to produce a finger licking, satisfying dish.
 It usually is enjoyed with plain rice, paratha or naan.

 What is Punjabi?

 Punjab is a northwest state in India.
-Its considered as the bread basket of India.
-With five rivers passing through this state its one of the most fertile state in India.
-Punjabi refers to the people of Punjab, the language spoken there and also their cuisine is popularly known as Punjabi cuisine or Punjabi food.
-One of the most popular cuisine in any Indian restaurant is Punjabi.
+In brief, it is considered as the bread basket of India.
+Specifically, with five rivers passing through this state it is one of the most fertile states in India.
+Punjabi refers to the people of Punjab, the language spoken there and also their cuisine.
+Also popularly known as Punjabi food.
+As a matter of fact, one of the most popular cuisine in any Indian restaurant outside India is Punjabi.

 What is Kadhi?

 In brief, Kadhi or karhi is a popular chickpea flour and yogurt based curry in the Indian Sub Continent.
 Variations may occur in the spices used making it taste completely different.
 For example, Punjabi kadhi usually will have pakora or fritters and onion.
 Gujarati kadhi is made with simple spices like chilis, ginger and sometimes garlic.
 A bit of jaggery or sugar is added to create a balance of slight sourness and sweetness.